Have you ever heard of the Banda Sea crossing? If not, get ready to have your mind blown!

 Islands of the Banda Arc

-The Banda Sea’s inner arc is an archipelago of isolated volcanic islands scatted in an arc from north to south.
+The Banda Sea’s inner arc is an archipelago of isolated volcanic islands scatted in a curving chain from north to south.
 Once fought over during the spice trade, these small patches of tropical paradise have been completely overlooked by mainstream dive travel, leaving you to enjoy them in peace!
 Around Hatta Island, you’ll enjoy incredible coral gardens with massive barrel sponges and dense schools of fusiliers.
 Batu Kapal, by contrast, is famous for its series of pinnacles, blasted by powerful open ocean currents and frequently patrolled by sharks.

 Side trips and extensions